If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 4) Raw vegan salads, bowls and sides.

-Classic style side salads like coleslaws, tomato salad, cucumber salad, Waldorf salad and many more can be added to most dishes.
+Classic-style side salads like coleslaw, tomato salad, cucumber salad, Waldorf salad and many more can be added to most dishes.

-The base of salads like this are leafy greens eg. cos, kale, Swiss chard, rocket, watercress, pak choi.
+The base of salads like this is leafy greens eg. cos, kale, Swiss chard, rocket, watercress, and pak choi.
 I’ll often begin with more than one type of green.

-Topped with fresh chopped, grated or julienned raw vegetables, healthy fats like nuts, seeds or avocados, fruits like cucumber, tomatoes, mango, pineapple whatever you fancy basically.
+Topped with fresh chopped, grated or julienned raw vegetables, healthy fats like nuts, seeds or avocados, and fruits like cucumber, tomatoes, mango, pineapple whatever you fancy.

 Add in a beautiful homemade dressing, herbs or spices and you’re off to a fab start.